ooni/jafar/README.md

 3. any query directed to the local DNS proxy containing `<string>` will receive a NXDOMAIN response.

-4. any request directed to the local HTTP proxy containing `<string>` in the headers will receive a 451 response.
+4. any request directed to the local transparent HTTP proxy containing `<string>` in the `Host` header will receive a 451 response.

-5. anytime the local CONNECT proxy sees as stream of bytes containing `<string>` the connection will be closed with RST.

-6. anytime the local TLS proxy sees a stream of bytes containing `<string>` the connection will be closed with RST.
+5. any TLS handshake directed to the local transparent TLS proxy containing `<string>` in the SNI will be ???.

 See `./jafar -help` for more tunable flags.